 The Buddhist Temple of Chicago (BTC) is one of the oldest Buddhist temples in Chicago.
 Our membership has historically been Japanese American, but the temple has diversified over the decades to include members of European, African, Asian, Latin, and Native American descent.
 We welcome those who identify as LGBTQ.
-We even have devout Christian members who believe that the teachings of the Buddha are compatible with their religion.
+We even have members of other religions who believe that the teachings of the Buddha are compatible with their beliefs.
 Anyone wishing to learn about the Dharma is welcome.

 BTC is an administratively independent temple with a historical lineage rooted in the Japanese Pure Land tradition.
 All serving ministers have been ordained in the Higashi Honganji denomination of Jodo Shinshu and maintain strong ties to the head temple in Kyoto.
 Our temple offers meditation sessions on a regular basis, along with study classes covering a wide range of Buddhist teachings, such as the Sutta Nipata and the Lotus Sutra.
 We hold services nearly every Sunday morning at 11, in addition to hosting a wide variety of educational and cultural classes (see the Education link above).
 There are also several special Buddhist and Japanese culture events throughout the year.
 All services and classes are in English.
 In addition, we have amplification devices to assist the hearing-impaired.